 C-Wood made nine Pro Bowl appearances during his career.
 Notably, he's one of a few players in the league to have played in a Pro Bowl in three different decades.

 After a decade as a player, Flores ended up head coaching for 12 years – nine of which were at the helm of Raiders.

 Flores recorded 105 career wins across those 12 years, solidifying his win percentage at .527.
 His playoff win percentage as a head coach was even higher at .727.

 His playoff win percentage comes from the 11 postseason games (all with the Raiders) Flores coached.

 Raiders fans know exactly what this number represents – the number of Super Bowls that Flores led the team to as head coach.

 The more notable of the two championships was definitively Super Bowl XV for three reasons: it was the team's first SB win; the Raiders became the first Wild Card team to win; and Flores became the first minority coach to win.

-With the induction of Charles Woodson and Tom Flores into the Pro Football Hall of Fame, take a look at photos of all 28 Raiders enshrined in Canton.
+With the induction of Cliff Branch and Richard Seymour into the Pro Football Hall of Fame, take a look at photos of all thirty Raiders enshrined in Canton.